mrbusche/backseatfan.com/_posts/2010-03-15-iowa-fires-coach-todd-lickliter.md

   </p>

   <p>
-    I heard that New Mexico coach was pretty good, but the Hawkeyes aren't interested&#8230;
+    I heard that New Mexico coach was pretty good, but the Hawkeyes aren't interested?
   </p>
 </div>